ConservationInternational/trends.earth/docs/source/for_users/modules/training_landdegradation.rst

 - **Internet access**: Not required

-Land productivity data should be formatted following UNCCD guidelines for reporting indicating areas of declining, early signs of decline, stable but stressed, stable, or increasing primary productivity.
+Land productivity data should be formatted following UNCCD guidelines for reporting indicating areas of Declining, Moderate decline, Stressed, Stable, or Increasing land productivity.

 For the productivity data to be used in Trends.Earth the file need to be coded in the following way:
  - Declining = 1
- - Early signs of decline = 2
+ - Moderate decline = 2
- - Stable but stressed = 3
+ - Stressed = 3
  - Stable = 4
  - Increasing = 5
  - No data = 0 or -32768

- If your layer is not coded in such a way, please do the necessary adjustments prior to using Trends.Earth.
+ If your layer is not coded in such a way, please do the necessary adjustments/reclassification prior to using Trends.Earth.

-1. To load productivity data click on the (|iconfolder|) icon in the Trends.Earth toolbar.
+1. To load productivity data click on the **Datasets** window, and then click on **Import datset**.

 .. image:: ../../../resources/en/common/ldmt_toolbar_highlight_loaddata.png
    :align: center